Hot off the presses... The pdf Spring Issue of the Library Newsletter is now available for online viewing or download and for pick up at the library.

 At the Grimsby Public Library, we have materials and a growing array of programs to meet your needs.
 Having troubles reading the some of the small fonts in books these days?
 We have a large collection of large-print books.
 Search for large-print materials in our catalogue, or try CD Audiobooks and our downloadable eAudiobooks or eBooks.

 Working on the family tree?
-Grimsby Public Library can help with licensed databases (including Ancestry.ca), a growing local history collection, and knowledgeable staff to help.
+Grimsby Public Library can help with Ancestry.ca, a growing local history collection, and knowledgeable staff to help.
 Your search just got easier.

 Tech Savvy Office Hours

 Who better to share their knowledge of technology than teens?
 Starting on Tuesday, October 7, drop in for some one-on-one help from our Tech Savvy teen volunteers.

 This program is offered Tuesdays from 3:45 PM -4:45 PM and on Saturdays from 10:00 AM - 11:00 AM.